kennetha926/PokeDexProject/README.md

 ## Status

-Website is deployed to Netlify and running stable.
+Website is deployed to Vercel and running stable.

 ## Contributors